-2013 Determine if any lighting has presence or daylight level detection.
+Determine if any lighting has presence or daylight level detection.

-Typical time required to make triage = uncertain (depends on availability of documentation and floor score.
+Typical time required to make triage = uncertain (depends on availability of documentation and floor areas)

+Note that this service can typically differ amongst rooms in a building.
+In principle, this can be dealt with by assessing the services on room level and eventually calculating a surface-weighted overall score.
 Such endeavour can however greatly affect the inspection time.
 Experience with EPC certification schemes have highlighted that measuring all floor surfaces or counting all lighting fixtures of a given type can require substantial amounts of time.
-It is therefore advisable that in the
+It is therefore advisable that in the rollout of a SRI, inspection protocols define criteria to allow for inspecting only the main lighting types.